JessJNielsen/votestat/README.md

 The project has been split into smaller library crates:

-- `dal` - Database and Models, anything that uses `sqlx`
+- `dal` - Database and Entities, anything that uses `sqlx`.
+Includes SQL migrations.
-- `scraping` - Scraping function in VoteStat cli.
-Includes KMD logic.
+- `scraping` - Scraping function in VoteStat CLI.
+Includes KMD provider logic.
+- `utils` - Various shared utilities.
+Includes the `Context`
-- `votestat` - The main CLI application
+- `votestat` - The main Votestat CLI application

 ## Terms